convexengineering/gpkit/docs/source/advancedcommands.rst

 Linking Variables
 =================

-When modeling a complex system, it is often desirable to begin by independently modeling each subsystem.
-This makes debugging and model validation easier.
-After developing all the subsystem models, they can be linked together to form a comprehensive system model.
+It is often desirable to split a model into (linked) submodels.
 For example, instead of having one large airplane model, there may be separate wing, fuselage, vertical tail, horizontal tail, engine, and landing gear models which are linked together to form a full airplane model.
+This methodology can be beneficial because it allows a single component model to be linked into a variety of system models.

 Obviously, subsystems will share common variables.
 In the airplane example, the engine model will determine the engine weight and size.
 If the engines are mounted under the wing, the wing model will have an engine weight variable.
 When the subsystem models are linked to form the system level model, it is crucial that all models share one engine weight variable.
 GPkit has a built in class that performs linking, called ``LinkedConstraintSet``.
-Improperly linking variables together often leads to unexpected solver behavior, so it is recommended modelers use great care when linking variables, especially when altering variable’s varkeys.
+Improperly linking variables together is a common cause of modeling errors, so it is recommended modelers use great care when linking variables, especially when altering variable’s varkeys.

 Linked Constraint Set
 --------------

-If the variables that need to be linked have the same varykey, then the class ``LinkedConstraintSet`` can be used to link them.
+If the variables that need to be linked have the same varkey, then the class ``LinkedConstraintSet`` can be used to link them.
 Consider the two models presented below.

   .. code-block:: python